praveenmunagapati/boiler/sqlite/README.md

 See https://www.sqlite.org

 Sqlite is probably installed on your Linux host already.
 You'll need to add the development headers to compile to the C API.
-On a yum based host,
+On a typical yum based host,

-    yum install sqlite3
+    yum install sqlite
     yum install sqlite-devel

 ## Sqlite3